yuriybabenko/demo_table_reservations/README.md

 - A party can only spend an hour at the table
 - Latest allowed reservation is for 21:00

+Limitations:
+- Does not account for parties larger than max table size (ie. if the largest table in the system can fit 4 people, a party of 5 will never be allowed to reserve)
+- Entered phone value must be a real, North American phone number.
+Test values such as 123-123-1234 and 604-123-1234 will fail validation.

 Accounts:
 - admin/admin
 - owner/owner